davidkim9299/Web/To Do List/README.md

 Save to-do list in local storage

-So, list will not be removed after refresh
+list will not be removed after refresh